-4.1 Planning Terms and Definitions

-- 4.1.1 Terms in this planning scheme have their ordinary meaning unless they are defined in the Act or specifically defined in subclause 4.1.3 or in a code in Part E or a specific area plan in Part F. - 4.1.2 In this planning scheme a reference to a Use Table is a reference to the Use Table in a zone in Part D or specific area plan in Part F.
+- 4.1 Planning Terms and Definitions - 4.1.1 Terms in this planning scheme have their ordinary meaning unless they are defined in the Act or specifically defined in subclause 4.1.3 or in a code in Part E or a specific area plan in Part F. - 4.1.2 In this planning scheme a reference to a Use Table is a reference to the Use Table in a zone in Part D or specific area plan in Part F. - 4.1.3 In this planning scheme, unless the contrary intention appears:

-Act means the Land Use Planning and Approvals Act 1993. access strip means land, the purpose of which is to provide access to a road. adult sex product shop means use of land to sell or hire sexually explicit material, including but not limited to: (a) publications classified as restricted under the Classification (Publications, Films and Computer Games) (Enforcement) Act 1995; and (b) materials and devices (other than contraceptives and medical treatments) used in conjunction with sexual behaviour. agency means: (a) a department or other agency of Government of the State or of the Commonwealth; or (b) an authority of the State or of the Commonwealth established for a public purpose. agricultural land means all land that is in agricultural use, or has the potential for agricultural use, that has not been zoned or developed for another use or would not be unduly restricted for agricultural use by its size, shape and proximity to adjoining non-agricultural uses. agricultural use means use of the land for propagating, cultivating or harvesting plants for keeping and breeding of animals, excluding pets.
+act means the Land Use Planning and Approvals Act 1993. access strip means land, the purpose of which is to provide access to a road. adult sex product shop means use of land to sell or hire sexually explicit material, including but not limited to: (a) publications classified as restricted under the Classification (Publications, Films and Computer Games) (Enforcement) Act 1995; and (b) materials and devices (other than contraceptives and medical treatments) used in conjunction with sexual behaviour. agency means: (a) a department or other agency of Government of the State or of the Commonwealth; or (b) an authority of the State or of the Commonwealth established for a public purpose. agricultural land means all land that is in agricultural use, or has the potential for agricultural use, that has not been zoned or developed for another use or would not be unduly restricted for agricultural use by its size, shape and proximity to adjoining non-agricultural uses. agricultural use means use of the land for propagating, cultivating or harvesting plants or for keeping and breeding of animals, excluding pets.
 It includes the handling, packing or storing of plant and animal produce for dispatch to processors.
-It includes controlled environment agriculture, intensive tre farming and plantation forestry.
+It includes controlled environment agriculture, intensive tree farming and plantation forestry.
+AHD means the Australian Height Datum (Tasmania) being the vertical geodetic datum as described in Chapter 8 of the Geodetic Datum of Australia Technical Manual version 2.3(1).